 Bringing family members to the U.S. U.S. citizens generally get priority when petitioning to bring family members permanently to this country.

 Obtaining citizenship for children under 18 years of age.
 In most cases, a child under 18 years of age can derive citizenship from a naturalized parent.

 Applying for federal jobs.
 Certain jobs with government agencies require U.S. citizenship.

 Becoming an elected official.
 Only citizens can run for federal office in the U.S. Senate or U.S. House of Representatives.
 Only citizens can run for most state and local offices as well.

 Keeping U.S. residency.
 A U.S. citizen’s right to remain in the United States cannot be taken away.

 Becoming eligible for federal grants and scholarships.
 Many financial aid grants, including college scholarships and funds given by the government for specific purposes, are available only to U.S. citizens.

 Obtaining government benefits.
-Some government benefits, such as Social Security or Medicaid, are available only to U.S. citizens.
+Some government benefits are available only to U.S. citizens.

 This module was designed to provide you with general information on who is applying for naturalization.
 As a volunteer, you may serve people from many different countries who speak a variety of languages.
 You can relay information about the benefits and privileges of U.S. citizenship so that learners can make an informed decision on choosing to become a naturalized citizen.